 If caffeine is not an issue for you, that's great, because it's going to provide you with an unparalleled jolt prior to hitting the gym.

 If caffeine does tend to get under your skin, you'll need to be careful to use less than the recommended amount.
-Perhaps it is better to use half a scoop rather than a full scoop.
+Our dietitian recommends using half a scoop rather than a full scoop.

 - One of the most potent doses of caffeine you’ll find